bigskysoftware/htmx-extensions/src/multi-swap/README.md

 This extension allows you to swap multiple elements marked with the `id` attribute from the HTML response.
 You can also choose for each element which [swap method](https://htmx.org/docs#swapping) should be used.
 Multi-swap is a very powerful tool in conjunction with `hx-boost` and `preload` extension.

-It should be noted that using OOB swaps ([Out of Band Swaps](https://htmx.org/docs#oob_swaps)) should be enough for most use cases, since OOB swaps by now can handle nested elements anywhere in the DOM and with a specified swap method.
+It should be noted that using OOB swaps ([Out of Band Swaps](https://htmx.org/docs#oob_swaps)) should be enough for most use cases and a similar approach using the core htmx attributes is [`hx-select-oob`](https://htmx.org/attributes/hx-select-oob/) along with `hx-swap="none"`.
 Thus it's recommended to be familiar with OOB swaps to make an informed decision on whether this extension is required anymore.

 ## Install